learnbyexample/Command-line-text-processing/gnu_sed.md

 **Note**

 * This way of using quit commands won't work for inplace editing with multiple file input
-* See [this Q&A](https://unix.stackexchange.com/questions/309514/sed-apply-changes-in-multiple-files) for alternate solution as well using `gawk` and `perl` instead
+* See [this Q&A](https://unix.stackexchange.com/questions/309514/sed-apply-changes-in-multiple-files) for alternate solution, also has solutions using `gawk` and `perl`

 <br>